 Chronic absenteeism was an issue before the pandemic and has only worsened since.
-Two bills this past Legislative session, could have helped student outcomes by providing targeted support to chronically absent students, promoting data-driven decision making, and increasing accountability for addressing chronic absenteeism.
+Two bills this past Legislative session could have helped student outcomes by providing targeted support to chronically absent students, promoting data-driven decision-making, and increasing accountability for addressing chronic absenteeism.
 HB 185 (González M. et al.) would have defined chronic absenteeism and included it as an "at-risk" category, ensuring that these students receive additional support services.
 It would also require TEA to collect and report data on chronically absent students, allowing for a better understanding of the factors contributing to chronic absenteeism and enabling targeted interventions.
-In a similar vein, SB 1888 (Bettencourt) aimed to address the inclusion of chronically absent and truant students as students.
+In a similar vein, SB 1888 (Bettencourt) aimed to address the inclusion of chronically absent and truant students as students at risk of dropping out of school, along with the collection and reporting of data on these students.
 Schools and districts would have had a clearer understanding of the extent of chronic absenteeism and could have developed targeted strategies to address the issue effectively.
-This would have allowed for a more in-depth analysis of disparities and ensure that resources and interventions were directed towards closing achievement gaps among different demographic groups.
+This would have allowed for a more in-depth analysis of disparities and ensured that resources and interventions were directed toward closing achievement gaps among different demographic groups.